carlesfernandez/oe-gnss-sdr-manifest/README.md

 # Repo Manifests for building systems based on the meta-gnss-sdr layer

+> ⚠️ **END-OF-LIFE (EOL) NOTICE:**
+> The Geniux Zeus manifest reached its End-of-Life in April 2025.
+> Version `zeus-25.04` is the final release, and no further maintenance is
+> expected on this branch.

 This repository provides Repo manifests to setup the OpenEmbedded build system with the meta-gnss-sdr layer.